Ian Gerard

+Ian Gerard is an American businessman who co-founded Chicago Fashion Week and the fashion events organization The Curio.
+He co-founded Gen Art and served as the company's CEO from 1997 to 2010.
+He also founded consulting agency Syndicate-5.

 Career

 Gerard first attended Vassar College after which he attended NYU School of Law.
 In 1993, he founded Gen Art with his brother, Stefan Gerard.
 Gen Art focused on producing fashion shows for emerging designers, film festivals for independent film-makers, exhibitions for visual artists, live music productions and custom programs.
 It was described by the New York Times as such: "With an advisory committee of blue-chip artists, press representation to rival any profit-making organization, a promotional video that could have been the trailer to the film 'Reality Bites' and a phalanx of no-nonsense assistants at the tables by the door, it was perhaps the most professionally run event for a fledgling charity in the history of civilization".
 During his tenure, the company opened additional offices in Los Angeles, Chicago, San Francisco and Miami, and produced over 100 events each year.
-The company showcased talent including Jennifer Lawrence, Zac Posen, Adrian Grenier, Rooney Mara, Rebecca Taylor, Zoe Saldana and Jeremy Renner as well as visual artists including Gary_Baseman and Dalek (James Marshall).
+The company showcased talent including Jennifer Lawrence, Zac Posen, Adrian Grenier, Rooney Mara, Rebecca Taylor, Zoe Saldaña and Jeremy Renner as well as visual artists including Gary_Baseman and Dalek (James Marshall).

 In May 2010, Gen Art shut temporarily due to the economic ramifications of the great recession.
 It was sold to Sandow Media and relaunched in January 2011 with Gerard acting as a consultant until his departure in March 2012.

 In October 2011 Gerard founded Syndicate-5, a lifestyle consultancy that claimed to help align brands with consumers through their arts & entertainment interests.
 Clients included Cadillac who presented the music and fashion program called "Sound Waves" in Montauk and the IVY Innovator Awards.
 Additionally, they launched the inaugural "Underground Fashion Weekend" in partnership with their client, the Greater Fort Lauderdale Convention & Visitors Bureau's Office of Film, Music, and Entertainment, a three day fashion event including industry leaders Nicole Miller, Nina Garcia, and Susan Bartsch.